dennismbugua/dennismbugua/README.md

 ### Hey, I’m Dennis 👋

-Welcome to my GitHub!
 I’m a fullstack software engineer passionate about building web applications that solve problems and create great user experiences.
 From frontend flair to backend horsepower, I love crafting end-to-end solutions remotely—giving me the flexibility to collaborate with clients and teams worldwide.
 Clean code, smart design, and impactful results are my driving forces.

 #### My Favorite Technologies
 I’ve got a toolkit of go-to technologies that I use to build robust, modern web apps.
 Here’s what I love working with and why they rock: